GWC-UNCC/Git-Intro/00-setup/README.md

 ## Fork Repository

-We aren't going to go into what we are doing just yet, but for now go to your browser and just click on the fork button for this repository.
+We aren't going to go into what we are doing just yet, but for now go to your browser and click on the fork button for this repository.

 ![fork button](/pictures/intro/img10.png)